 04 — Polymer Chemistry

-Based on proprietary molecular design technology, APEON engineers high-performance polyimide and polyurethane resin architectures optimized for semiconductor packaging (HBM), flexible electronics, and green batteries.
-Explore how chemical structures directly translate into advanced performance and process reliability.
+Explore the molecular design principles of high-performance polyimide and polyurethane polymer architectures for semiconductor packaging (QFN), flexible electronics, and eco-friendly battery binders — and the structure-property relationships determining advanced performance and process reliability.

 Ultra-Fast Radical Curing & Particle Capture

-Terminal acrylate end-groups enable rapid radical polymerization, achieving a gel fraction of >90% within 3-5 seconds under 80-120°C thermocompression (based on our standard evaluation conditions).
-This prevents displacement of conductive particles during the high-pressure lamination window, securing reliable electrical interconnect stability.
+Terminal acrylate end-groups enable rapid radical polymerization, reaching a high gel fraction within seconds under 110–150°C thermocompression.
+This fast crosslinking helps prevent displacement of conductive particles during the high-pressure lamination window, supporting stable electrical interconnects.

 Elastomeric Compliance & Stress Relaxation